sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

 ## Step 4: Install Sample Application

-Install a WordPress application as a test application using `helm`.
+Install a WordPress application as a test application, using `helm`.

 1. Add the `bitnami` repository: